MechanicalRock/mechanicalrock.github.io/_posts/2023-07-24-single-vs-multi-tenant.md

 font: serif
 title: "Single Tenant vs. Multi-Tenant - Unveiling the Ideal Architecture For Your Business"
 description: "How to choose the right architecture for your business."
-date: 2023-07-24
+date: 2023-07-31
 highlight: monokai
-image:
+image: /img/single-multi-tenant/single_multi_tenant.png
 author: Shermayne Lee
 tags: [single tenant, multi-tenant, solution architect]
 ---

-Hey there, tech enthusiasts and curious minds, welcome to our blogpost on the captivating debate between single tenant and multi-tenant architectures!
+Hey there, tech enthusiasts and curious minds, welcome to our blog post on the ongoing debate between single tenant and multi-tenant architectures!

 In the realm of software and cloud services, choosing the right approach can significantly impact efficiency and scalability.
 Each approach comes with its unique strengths and trade-offs, and it is a critical one to make the right decision for your business.